 A Mr William Mason of Marham in Norfolk played for the Reverend James Woodforde around Christmas time in the 1780s and 1790s.
 At first he played ten bells in some sort of construction of his own devising but from 1789 he played a bell harp.
 On a couple of occasions the Reverend noted that he paid Mr Marham 1s 6d. and in one diary entry, the Rev Woodforde refers to Mr Marham’s ‘Wire-Musick’ .

 In this instance the bell harp is once again an instrument of ordinary people and not the middle or upper classes, but now of the rural poor rather than urban poor.
 Could the the trajectory of the bell harp in the 18th century have been something like this?
 At first it was a sort of novelty instrument, designed by, and for, street musicians to attract attention both by its sound and by its theatrical manner of play.
 And then, decades later it had a brief period of popularity for a middle class audience in Simcock's gentrified bell harp, his English harp.
 When that interest faded, both the older form of bell harp and Simcock's version, now available as inexpensive, second-hand instruments, had a final burst of life in rural areas.
-Of course this is just a guess and based on a scarcity of evidence.
+Of course this is just a guess and only based on very limited evidence.

 Another angle is that the instrument was devised for a special purpose, something to do with bell ringing and, in particular, change-ringing.
 For example, Eric Halfpenny (see References) offers a suggestion as to the origin of the instrument which he admits is 'quite unsubstantiated':

 I suggest also that the English custom of change-ringing may have required in its early stages some from of mnemonic upon which changes might be worked out audibly and visually, and that this is the explanation of the origin and purpose of the 'English' or 'Bell' harp.
-(Halfpenny 1978))
+(Halfpenny 1978)

 The connection of the swung zither instruments (bell harp, English harp, fairy bells) with bell ringing and change ringing is probably much simpler.
 A swung zither is an instrument that isn't a bell or collection of bells but evokes the sounds of church bells.
 Listeners may either sneer at this or accept its fancifulness.
 The bell harp, unlike other musical instruments, explicitly invites the sympathetic listener to hear the instrument as church bells ringing.
 The player is simply offering a little soundscape or auditory 'glimpse' of chimes and peals and changes.